 Using the Three Horizons Futures Tool we have carried out a series of workshops with key stakeholders from across the Yorkshire food system.
 The outcome of this process has been a collective and strategic understanding of how actions can be more effectively cohered to support systemic transformation in this space.
 Read our Transformation of Yorkshire’s Food Economies Report which informs our activities going forwards and compliments the activities outlined below which are already underway.

-Working with the York & North Yorkshire Local Enterprise Partnership, entrepreneurs, Grow Yorkshire, and our key stakeholders, we are planning to scale up a range of new hybrid models including: Yorkshire ‘Food Hubs’; a new indoor community urban vertical farm; building the first entrepreneurial ecosystem (a network of food enterprises) to create a vibrant, diversified food economy; designing new public procurement supply chains to schools and holiday clubs and co-designing new business policy and financial tools to promote sharing risks and investment towards a regenerative food system.
+Working with the York & North Yorkshire Local Enterprise Partnership, entrepreneurs, Grow Yorkshire, and our key stakeholders, we are planning to scale up a range of new hybrid models including: Yorkshire ‘Food Hubs’; a new indoor community urban vertical farm (Grow It York); building the first entrepreneurial ecosystem (a network of food enterprises) to create a vibrant, diversified food economy; designing new public procurement supply chains to schools and holiday clubs and co-designing new business policy and financial tools to promote sharing risks and investment towards a regenerative food system.

 There are calls to develop new approaches and business models focused on environmental sustainability, equality and healthy nutritionsource: Doherty et al (2014)